Life

 The Useless Microphone

-I‘m sitting in an audience straining to hear the speaker.
-“Why?” you ask?
+I‘m sitting in an audience, straining to hear the speaker.
+“Why?” you ask.
 I’ll tell you.
 The microphone is too far away from the dude’s mouth.
-All he needs to do is to move closer to the microphone and, BAM, his little voice would be amplified and we’d hear him.
+All he needed to do was move closer to the microphone, and, BAM, his little voice would be amplified, and we’d hear him.
 But he doesn’t.
 Why do rational people refuse to use microphones?
 Why do they believe that the conversation level of their voices will carry through a large room?
-I once sat in a large meeting room in San Antonio, Texas that would hold 500 people.
-An Army JAG Colonel was giving a talk about career progression in the JAG Corps.…
+I once sat in a large meeting room in San Antonio, Texas, that could hold 500 people.
+An Army JAG Colonel was talking about career progression in the JAG Corps.
+I was interested,…

 • Life